 Begin LGBTQIA+ Counseling in Virginia and North Carolina!

 Identifying in the LGBTQIA+ community can be isolating if you don’t have the support you need.
 Our therapists know you deserve space to grow and heal.
 At our online Virginia and North Carolina counseling practice, we can help you walk through your mental health concerns, as you become a more authentic version of yourself.
 If you’re looking for in-office counseling, we are located in Charlotte, NC, Chesapeake, VA, and Richmond, VA.
 Regardless of how you see us, we have caring therapists/counselors who specialize in working with LGBTQIA+ issues from multiple perspectives.
 To start your therapeutic journey, follow these simple steps:

 Other Mental Health Services at Whole Journey

 LGBTQIA+ counseling in Virginia and North Carolina counseling practice isn’t the only service we offer.
 Other mental health services Whole Journey provides include anxiety treatment, couples counseling, walk and talk therapy, PTSD treatment and trauma therapy, and child counseling and wellness.
-We also help with depression, men’s issues, medical illness, and cancer counseling, and counseling for life transitions, and kids and family, and therapy for women.
+We also help with depression, men’s issues, medical illness, and cancer counseling, counseling for life transitions, kids and family, and therapy for women.
 Finally, we work through counseling for people of color, grief and loss, work and career, counseling for millennials, and group workshops and classes.
 We look forward to walking through your stages of discovery with you.
 You deserve to be authentic and true to yourself.
-Begin therapy in our Richmond, Virginia, Chesapeake, Virginia, or Virginia Beach location soon!
+Begin therapy in our Charlotte, NC, Chesapeake, VA, and Richmond, VA locations soon!